 It is why to choose a correct partner in Indonesia can be a key factor for your future success if you don’t prefer to register your company in Indonesia.

 Foreign investors make many mistakes when registering their cosmetics for distribution in Indonesia.
-We summarised the most frequent ones.
+Check it more here.

 In this case we suggest you to register your products under third party which will provide you flexibility and possibility to cooperate with more local distributors and change them in same time without any complicated procedures.